Part 1 – A Strong Union is Born (1937-1940)

 The union’s top demands were maintaining joint control of the pension and the creation of more full-time jobs.
 The company wanted to take over the pension funds, increase contracting out and add more part-time jobs.
 Months of negotiations yielded no agreement.

 With President Ron Carey leading both Local 804 and the IBT, New York Teamsters were front and center in the struggle.
 The high profile strike galvanized the entire labor movement and the public.
-Current Local 804 President Eddie Villalta and Secretary-Treasurer John Piccinich took part in the strike.
-Both were impressed by the intensity of public support.

 On the strike line.